GergelyToth/armyCounter/README.md

 # 40k Army Counter

-Data has been removed to avoid copyright breaches.
+The data has been removed to avoid copyright breaches.

 Data Schema: